-Aluminum pipe and tubes are soft and ductile and their color resembles the color of silver.
-Due to its low density and light weight along with decent corrosion resistance capability, the aluminum pipe and tubes are preferred in many applications like healthcare, aerospace, recreation products, machine parts, automobile, and transportation hydraulic systems, solar power, refrigerators, and air conditioning systems, brakes, fuel lines, frames, etc. When exposed to a corrosive environment, the aluminum forms a passive coating that stops further corrosion.
+Aluminum pipes and tubes are soft and ductile and their color resembles the color of silver.
+Due to its low density and lightweight along with decent corrosion resistance capability, aluminum pipe and tubes are preferred in many applications like healthcare, aerospace, recreation products, machine parts, automobile, and transportation hydraulic systems, solar power, refrigerators, and air conditioning systems, brakes, fuel lines, frames, etc. When exposed to a corrosive environment, aluminum forms a passive coating that stops further corrosion.
 Pure Aluminum is not used for industrial piping applications.
 Whatever aluminum pipe is commercially available is basically made from aluminum alloys combined with alloying elements like zinc, copper, manganese, magnesium, and silicon.

 Aluminum Pipes & Tubes vs Steel Pipes and Tubes

 Strength: Aluminum pipe and tubes have lower strength as compared to steel piping and tubing.

 Both the yield strength and tensile strength of aluminum pipes are much lower compared to steel pipes.
 Roughly Steel pipes are 3 times stronger than aluminum pipes.

 Density and Material Weight: For the same size and thickness, Aluminum pipes and tubes are lighter as compared to steel pipes.
 The density of aluminum pipes is lower than steel pipes.

 Manufacturing: Aluminum Tubing & Piping are manufactured mainly by extrusion process by forcing a die whereas for steel piping extrusion process is mainly employed for small diameter pipes.
 Large-diameter steel pipes are usually welded.
 Aluminum pipes can also be made using spiral welding and the electric resistance welding process.